dragonfire535/xiao/README.md

 * **connect-four:** Play a game of Connect Four with another user.
 * **dots-and-boxes:** Play a game of Dots and Boxes with another user.
 * **emoji-emoji-revolution:** Can you type arrow emoji faster than anyone else has ever typed them before?
+* **guesspionage:** Tests your knowledge of humans as you guess how people responded to poll questions.
 * **gunfight:** Engage in a western gunfight against another user.
 High noon.
 * **pick-a-number:** Two players pick a number between 1 and 10.
 Whoever's closer wins.
 * **quiz-duel:** Answer a series of quiz questions against an opponent.